ckxy/1d_expan/README.md

 ### Acknowledgements

-The code is based on project [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The code is based on project [non-stationary_texture_syn](https://github.com/jessemelpolio/non-stationary_texture_syn) which is based on project [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We sincerely thank for their great work.